Share This Post

 Will My Application Be Rejected Because of the 1948 Rule?

 The Italian Supreme Court has been reviewing cases brought before it regarding this matter where qualified people are challenging the 1912 rule.
 The challenge to the law in Rome has been successful in many 1948 cases.
 The Italian Supreme Court has ruled that the 1912 rule goes against constitutional equality.

 As such, this has been a potential part of the dual citizenship process for some people who initially qualified but were later disqualified because their ancestor or they were born before 1948.
 However, taking this path does require filing an appeal in Rome with the Italian Supreme Court.
 U.S. courts and Italian consulates still must adhere to the 1948 rule.

 This means that if your female Italian ancestor was born before 1948 and is the only basis for your citizenship application, you should expect it to be denied by the regional Italian consulate.
 This is a normal part of the process for applicants in your circumstances, and it does not mean you cannot obtain Italian citizenship.

 However, before you go this route, it is beneficial to seek Italian citizenship assistance to explore other potential paths you might explore without having to take the matter to the Italian Supreme Court.
 There are sometimes alternate paths you may not be aware of that an expert in citizenship assistance can help you investigate.

 How Do I Become an Italian Citizen?

-If you are relying on female ancestors to apply for dual citizenship status, then you must make sure that they satisfy the 1948 rule and were born after January 1, 1948.
-If that is not possible, you may want to review your Italian male ancestors to see if that could potentially be an option.
-Even if you still have to rely on your maternal lineage, you may still have one more option of acquiring citizenship.
+If you are relying on female ancestors to apply for dual citizenship status, then you should be aware of the 1948 rule and how it might affect your application process.You may want to review your Italian male ancestors to see if that could potentially be an option allowing you to avoid the legal process.